AbhijitMahajan141/Weather-Application/README.md

 # Weather-Application
+* Weather application built in React.js and openWeather API for fetching realtime Weather of different regions.
-This weather application is created using React and the Weather information is fetched using the openWeather API.
-This Application allows the user to view the weather of any region in the world.
+* This Application allow's the user to view the weather of any region in the world.